 Top Fantasy Books To Read

 There are so many amazing books written for preteens today from Rick Riordan's Lightning Thief to Brandon Mull's Fablehaven.
-Despite being geared for such a young audience these books contain great depth in plot, development of character, and humor of the age that is sometimes immature in nature, but adults can appreciate.
+Despite being geared for such a young audience, these books contain great depth in plot, development of character, and humor of the age that is sometimes immature, but adults can appreciate it.
 Although they are innocent, these books are deep, complex, and very thoughtful.
 Not only good for the young minds but the young at heart.

 Brandon Mull author of Fablehaven

 Fablehaven by Brandon Mull

 Fablehaven is a well-written, humorous, adventure-filled book.
-It's about a sister and brother who have never been allowed to spend much time at their grandparents, although the reason why is not revealed until mid-way through the first book.
+It's about a sister and brother who have never been allowed to spend much time at their grandparents.
+The reason why is not revealed until midway through the first book.
 Unexpectedly, they are forced to stay with them, only to discover that there is a world they never knew about.
 This world contains many common mythical creatures like fairies and naiads and lesser-known creatures.
 This story goes much deeper than just mystical fantasy.
 It deals with complex emotions, understanding oneself, and learning from mistakes.
-The characters are so well thought out, that one writer actually lists Seth Sorenson, the brother, as one of his favorite characters of 2010.
+The characters are well developed.
 The best part about this book is that the journey does not end there.
-There are five books in the series and once you start you won't want to stop!
+There are five books in the series, and once you start you won't want to stop!